pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 2. **[Real PyPI](https://pypi.org):** This is the PyPI "warehouse" where you can officially publish your Python package.
 IMPORTANT: only publish your package to PyPI when you are ready for it to be used by others and/or confident that it will become a package that you maintain.
 PyPI is not a place to practice learning how to publish a Python package.

 The steps for publishing on test PyPI vs. real PyPI are the same with the exception of a different url.
-Thus, in this lesson you will use testPyPI to practice and learn.
+Thus, in this lesson you will use test PyPI to practice and learn.

 :::{todo}